gwDistSys20/gwDistSys20.github.io/project/project.md

    - If you use Latex (not required), we encourage you to use a service like [Overleaf](http://overleaf.com) to simplify collaboration and generation of the document.
  - Your writing must include citations where appropriate using a style such as `[Wood18]` to cite a paper by Wood et al in 2018.
  - Save your document as `milestone-2/literature.pdf` and create an issue with a link to the document assigned to the professors when you are ready to submit.
 While not required, we suggest storing copies of all the related articles you surveyed into your repository.
+ - In consultation with the group members, the leader should prepare a [Phase Time Sheet](phase-n-time-sheet.xlsx) and save it as `milestone-2/phase-2-time-sheet.xlsx`
+ - If any team members have concerns about how work is being divided up in the group or are experiencing problems with their partners, complete the [Partner Feedback form](https://forms.gle/qfy7M9PGvJKPxDyz6)

 The output of this report will be the fundamental basis of the next Milestone.
 For your next Design report, you need to make a decision about the solution you will develop for your problem according to the pros and cons of the studies cited in your literature review.
 Your solution can be chosen among the cited studies or it can be a combination of them, or you might propose your own solution and method to address the issues in your problem space.
 But the important point is that your proposed method should be based on an understanding of what others have done in the field.
 For the Literature Review Milestone you only need to give a basic outline of your plan, which you will then fully develop in Milestone 3.